kanopy-platform/go-library/README.md

     go.mod
 ```

 Packages may be organized following golang standards.
-Use a model that best fits the requirements and complexity of the individual module.
+Use a model that best fits the requirements and complexity of the individual package.
 Below are some guidelines to consider:

 * All packages MUST define flat `.go` files in the package directory with the exported interfaces and functions.
 Complex packages MAY also have a `pkg` directory to organize exported sub-packages.
 * Packages MAY have an `internal` directory to organize interfaces and functions not meant for external use